15 Top Things to Do in Malaga When it Rains

 16. Check out the concerts

-Depending on the time of the year, you’ll find more or less concerts, but it’s worth checking the calendar.
+Depending on the time of the year, you’ll find more or fewer concerts, but it’s worth checking the calendar.

-If there are no concerts, have a look at the theatre performances.
+If there are no concerts, check out the theatre performances.

 Frequently asked questions about Malaga

-What do I do in Malaga with bad weather?
+What do I do in Malaga on a rainy day?

 There are plenty of things to do in Malaga when it rains, from having churros con chocolate at a cosy cafe and visiting the museums to going to an escape room and going shopping.